pericoel21/allGuardsmanRPG/system/core-mechanics/rolling-dice.md

 Some **negative consequences might be avoided** if the roll succeeds (equal or under a Stat) but **doesn't meet the Check Tier**.

 > [!danger] Something to avoid
-> If the check can be repeated, it might be better to rule it as a Test, where the conditions for success or failure, and for keeping or discarding $, are better taken into account.
+> If the check **can be attempted several times**, it might be better to rule it as a **Test**.
+In a Test the conditions for success or failure and for keeping or discarding $ are better taken into account.

 > [!info] About Check Tiers greater than 1
 > Usually, the Checks where the needed Tier of Success is greater than 1 come from mechanics like Dodging in combat, where a character might need to roll $ equal or greater than the enemies' capability of attacking.